<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=448100748896598&amp;ev=PageView&amp;noscript=1">

 Hawaii

-Any linear fluorescent with a CRI greater than 87 can no longer be sold.
-Read more about what's behind the ban on high-CRI linear fluorescents here.
+High CRI fluorescents are currently banned in Hawaii.
+Any linear fluorescent with a CRI greater than 87 are no longer legally sold.

-You can shop products currently for sale in Hawaii by clicking here.
+You can shop an up-to-date list of products for sale in for sale in Hawaii by clicking here.

 Go back to the map ⤴